Maxine Berg

 Maxine Louise Berg, FRHistS, FBA (born 22 February 1950) is a British historian and academic.
-Since 1998, she has been Professor of History at the University of Warwick.
+Since 1998, she has been a Professor of History at the University of Warwick.
 She has taught at Warwick since 1978, joining the Department of Economics, before transferring to History.

-She is a Fellow of the British Academy and of the Royal Historical Society.
+She is a Fellow of the British Academy (FBA), a Fellow of the Royal Historical Society (FRHistS), and an Honorary Fellow of Balliol College at the University of Oxford.

+Background

-Dr Berg obtained a doctorate from the University of Oxford.
+Berg obtained a doctorate from the University of Oxford.
 Her thesis was entitled The machinery question: Conceptions of technical change in political economy during the industrial revolution, c.
 1820 to 1840.